webu/dalec/README.md

   get last messages or topics from a discourse instance
 * 🔗 [dalec-openproject](https://github.com/webu/dalec-openproject/):
   get tasks from an openproject instance
+* 📅 [dalec-caldav](https://github.com/webu/dalec-caldav/): events and tasks from a caldav instance (eg: nextcloud agenda)

 ## External sources which could be nice to support

 * 🌍 dalec-mediawiki: get last pages from a mediawiki instance
-* 📅 dalec-caldav: get events and tasks from a caldav instance (eg: nextcloud agenda)
 * 📂 dalec-webdav: get lastmodified files from a webdav instance (eg: nextcloud files)
 * 📰 dalec-feedparser: get contents from atom and rss feeds
 * 📫 dalec-imap: get emails from imap instance